 At METRON, we believe that digitalization and the use of AI are valuable tools for a greener future.

 Digitalization brings transparency and a better understanding of what we can do to act appropriately.
 Decisions guided by pragmatism and sobriety allow to leverage the power of data for a positive impact.
-This is the aim of our pragmatic and operational SaaS solution powered by AI-technology that helps companies reduce energy consumption and carbon footprint.
+This is the aim of our pragmatic and operational EMOS that helps companies reduce energy consumption and carbon footprint.

 We should use technologies like AI to improve existing systems and create targeted sustainability strategies.
 To remain efficient, good practices can be followed.